 If necessary, the program evaluator can require additional sessions to complete the alcohol education and treatment program.

-A third DUI can be a felony if anyone was injured or died because of the impaired driver.
+A third DUI can be a felony if anyone was injured or died.
 This includes the following drunk driving offenses:

 - Vehicular assault involving drugs or alcohol